 - Sensitivity to hot, cold, or sweet foods and beverages

 - Pain when eating or biting down

 If you experience any of the above, contact Horfield Dental Care to schedule a complete examination.
 Your dentist will check the tooth using advanced dental diagnostics to confirm whether or not a filling is necessary.
 If it is, prompt treatment is recommended, as decay can spread and destroy the nerve within your tooth, resulting in an abscess and potential tooth loss.

 Filling placement is a routine and straightforward dental procedure.
 Your dentist will numb the treatment area using a local anaesthetic before clearing away all broken or decayed parts of the tooth , once the tooth has been prepared and cleaned a high-quality filling material is carefully used to build up the tooth.
 Commonly used filling substances include:

-- Composite : This popular filling type can be matched to your own tooth colour for a more pleasing appearance.
+- Composite : This popular filling type can be matched to your own tooth colour; known as white fillings for a more pleasing appearance.

 - RMGI (Resin Modified Glass Ionomer): This tooth-coloured material can be applied quickly and easily, making it a good choice for children and others who might have difficulties tolerating a longer procedure.

 - Gold: Gold fillings are comparatively expensive, but have the advantage of being gentle on sensitive gum tissues and kind to surrounding teeth

 - Porcelain: Also known as inlays or onlays, porcelain fillings cover most of the tooth and create a natural, aesthetically desirable appearance.